BetMGM Sportsbook Bonus Code ROTOFB200: Get $200 For NFL Best Bets

-Week 5 of the NFL season kicks off on Thursday, and you could sign up for a new account using the BetMGM Sportsbook Bonus Code ROTOFB200 to get $200 for NFL best bets.
-By using one of the most lucrative sports betting promos on one of the top online sportsbooks, new users can get $200 in bonus bets for placing your first $10 wager.
+Week 5 of the NFL season kicks off tonight, and you can get started with a new account by using the BetMGM Sportsbook Bonus Code ROTOFB200 to get $200 for NFL best bets.
+All you need to do is place your first wager of $10, and the bonus bets are all yours.
+This is one of the most lucrative sportsbook promo codes you can find in the marketplace, coming from one of the top sports betting apps.

-Thursday Night Football features a matchup between the Chicago Bears and Washington Commanders just outside the nation's capital.
-If you don't like that contest, there are plenty of games kicking off on Sunday including the Jacksonville Jaguars and Buffalo Bills doing battle in London, the Baltimore Ravens at Pittsburgh Steelers, Philadelphia Eagles at Los Angeles Rams, and the Dallas Cowboys at San Francisco 49ers on Sunday Night Football.
+Tonight's Thursday Night Football matchup features the Chicago Bears at Washington Commanders.
+Looking at the board, we find the Commanders are 6.5-point favorites while having -300 odds to win the game outright – the Bears' moneyline odds are listed at +240.
+The total on this game is listed at 44.5 points, which doesn't really give us an indication of how the game will go on a short week.

 Sign Up With The BetMGM Sportsbook Bonus Code ROTOFB200 To Get $200 For NFL Best Bets

-New users can get started with a new account when they sign up with the BetMGM Sportsbook Bonus Code ROTOFB200 to get $200 for NFL best bets on one of the top credit card sites.
+New users can sign up with the BetMGM Sportsbook Bonus Code ROTOFB200 to get $200 for NFL best bets.

-To get started on one of the top sports betting apps, click on the "BET NOW" button located below.
-You will then be guided to the BetMGM Sportsbook new user registration page where you will have to provide some basic personal information like your name, email address, physical address, and phone number.
-You will also need to verify your identity, so enter your DOB and the last four digits of your SSN when prompted to do so.
+To get started on one of the top sports betting sites, click on the "BET NOW" button located below.
+You will then be redirected to the BetMGM Sportsbook new user registration page where you will need to give some basic personal information like your name, email address, physical address, and phone number.
+You will also have to provide your DOB and the last four digits of your SSN in order to verify your identity

-Now, you can make your first deposit on one of the most reliable PayPal betting sites.
-The minimum qualifying deposit amount at BetMGM Sportsbook is $10, which is all you will need to complete the transaction on this welcome offer and get your $200 in bonus bets.
+After completing those steps, you can make your first deposit on one of the most reliable PayPal betting sites.
+The minimum qualifying deposit amount at BetMGM Sportsbook is $10, which is all you will need to get started on this welcome offer and get your $200 in bonus bets.

 Use The BetMGM Sportsbook Bonus Code ROTOFB200 To Get $200 For NFL Best Bets